eraybasar/pesdk-docs/_guides/ios/v10/introduction/getting_started.md

 3) If you are integrating the PhotoEditor SDK into an otherwise Objective-C only project you also have to set the `Always Embed Swift Standard Libraries` build setting in your project's `Build Settings` tab to `Yes`.

 4) To receive symbolicated crash logs, you need to include our debug symbols.
-Copy the `PhotoEditorSDK.framework.dSYM` file to your project's tree without adding it to any of your targets.
+Copy the `ImglyKit.framework.dSYM` and `PhotoEditorSDK.framework.dSYM` file to your project's tree without adding it to any of your targets.
 Then add the copied file as an input file to the `Run Script Phase` of step 2.

 ![Copy dSYM]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/copy-dsym.jpg)